 - Install if You Have macOS High Sierra Problems

-There are many good reasons to install macOS Mojave on your Mac today.
+There are many good reasons to install macOS Mojave on your Mac today or to install the macOS Mojave 10.14.5 update.
 Before you start, you need to consider these reasons you shouldn’t upgrade yet.
+If you are already on macOS 10.14.4, it’s a good idea to install the supplemental update.

 Install macOS Mojave for Dark Mode & Dynamic Desktop